Skip to content

 What is the cost of the system after the first year?

 An eQMS is an investment, not just in money, but in time and resources.
-After an eQMS is implemented, it can be difficult to rip out and replace, so it’s not unheard of for eQMS vendors to offer an attractive introductory price and then…BOOM!...raise it significantly in year two after proprietary documents and unique workflows have been created inside the system.
+After an eQMS is implemented, it can be difficult to rip out and replace, so it’s not unheard of for eQMS vendors to offer an attractive introductory price and then…BOOM!...raise it significantly in year two after proprietary documents, training programs, and unique workflows have been created inside the system.

 Therefore, the true cost of an eQMS can’t be calculated by the first year alone.
 Having a chart that forecasts estimated fees for year two and beyond will provide a more accurate picture.
 It will also prevent an uncomfortable conversation with the C-suite later on.